Tutorials

 1. Return to the Part studio by clicking on the "fox wedge joint" tab at the bottom of the screen

-3. Choose the desired format in the popup and click Export
+3. In the popup, choose the desired format and click Export

-What are you going to make with the hammer connection?
+What are you going to make with the hammer joint?
 We would love to hear or see it!
-Disclaimer: Although we have extensively tested the hammer connection, we cannot guarantee that it will work well for you in your application.
-This work is intended as inspiration and as a starting point for your own designs.
+Disclaimer: Although we have tested the hammer joint extensively, we cannot guarantee that it will work well for you, in your application.
+This work is intended as inspiration and a starting point for your own designs.
 Good luck!